 Particulars Taxable under the head Sum received for the use of building.
-'Income from house property'. amenities or other separable 'Profits & gains of business or profession'; or 'Income from other sources'
+'Income from house property'.
+'Profits & gains of business or profession'; or 'Income from other sources'

 However, if segregation of composite rent is not possible, then the whole amount will be taxed either under the head 'Profits & gains of business or profession' or 'Income from other sources'.